EngoEngine/math/README.md

 # math

+**This was *not* written by the Engo project.
+The original author decided to remove the original project from GitHub, we were given permission to reupload the code as long as we did not credit them.**

 This library is a copy of the standard math library but for float32 (more common in computer graphics and games.
 Most of the function are simply casting the arguments as `float64` and forwarding to the original math library (something you would have to do anyway, but slowly we are translating the original function to the `float32` version.
 ALL tests are passing, meaning whatever program you we're running using the 64 bit version should still be correct using this library (using the IEEE floating point definition of "correct").
 I only care about i386 and amd64, but if I receive pull request for other architecture I will merge them (I can't test it so please send me proof that all test pass and benchmark are better :)